 Many of our teachers leave after one year

-This was said to me at two different job interviews and it immediately made me feel like I probably don’t have a huge future over there.
-In the first case, the academy was quite far and the owner told me that people don’t like the commute and find jobs somewhere else.
-In the other case, I was told that there are many teachers coming and going because of the low salary that forces them to look for second jobs or change their career completely.
-As much as I appreciate their honesty, I think that I’m not the only one trying to sell myself during a job interview.
+This was said to me at two different job interviews, and it immediately made me feel like I probably didn’t have a bright future over there.
+In the first case, the academy was quite far and the owner told me that people don’t like the commute and tend to find jobs elsewhere.
+In the other case, I was told that many teachers are coming and going because of the low salary that forces them to look for second jobs or change their careers completely.
+As much as I appreciate their honesty, I think I’m not the only one trying to sell myself during a job interview.
 You need to impress me too!

 Do you have any disabilities?

 I was asked this question at my very first job interview.
 I remember everything going well until this point.
 I was shocked.
 I truthfully said that I don’t have any disabilities, neither physical nor mental.
-Now thinking about it with some perspective, I should have got up and left.
-It was one of the most intrusive and insensitive questions anyone can ask.
-I understand that there are certain benefits a company can get for hiring a person with disabilities, but it should be discussed at a different moment with a different person.
+Now thinking about it from some perspective, I should have got up and left.
+It was one of the most intrusive and insensitive questions anyone could ask.
+I understand that there are certain benefits a company can get for hiring a disabled person, but it should be discussed at a different moment with a different person.

 Do you have any children?
 Are you planning on having any children?

 Run!
 They want to see how much they can use you.
-That means, calling you outside of your working hours, asking you to come whenever they feel like, working at the weekends… It also means that the second you announce your pregnancy, you can say goodbye to your workplace.
-I always thought that it was illegal to fire a pregnant woman, but apparently, it has happened before in some Spanish language academies.
+That means, calling you outside of your working hours, asking you to come whenever they feel like it, or working at the weekends.
+It also means that the second you announce your pregnancy, you can say goodbye to your workplace.
+I always thought it was illegal to fire a pregnant woman, but apparently, it has happened before in some Spanish language academies.

 We have a lot of financial problems

-I was informed at a job interview that the academy brings more losses than profits, but since they’ve already invested so much into the equipment, games, renovations… they need to keep on going!
-The person, a boss of this academy, sounded so sad and regretful that it made me feel sorry for them.
+I was informed at a job interview that the academy brings more losses than profits, but since they’ve already invested so much into the equipment, games, and renovations they need to keep on going!
+The owner of this academy sounded sad and regretful which made me feel sorry for them.
 I left this interview not with hope, but with a lot of pity that they need to run this place.
 Again, I appreciate your honesty, but as much as I need to convince you, you need to convince me too.

 Except you aren’t.
 You can say that this is one of my pet peeves.
 I hate when an employer tries to sell his workplace as a happy family gathering.
-From my personal experience, you should stay away from certain colleagues and you shouldn’t get too close with your boss.
+From my personal experience, you should stay away from certain colleagues, and you should definitely not get too close to your boss.
 I think it’s nice to have a friendly relationship but unfortunately, normally no one cares about you and your needs.
-Once you become a burden to the company, demanding too much or asking for things that are seen as inappropriate (for example, asking to alter your contract), you are out of that place.
-To many companies, you are just an employee and there are many people like you, waiting to take your spot.
+Once you become a burden to the company, demanding too much or asking for things that are seen as inappropriate (for example, asking to alter your contract), you are out.
+To many companies, you are just an employee, and there are many people like you, waiting to take your spot.